dnguyenv/smartcardbot/README.md

 $cd smartcard-device
 $npm install
 ```
-Put your device information into client/device.json
+Put your device information (generated while registering your device in previous step) into client/device.json

 ```
 {